-(2) This table does not include the Offered Bonds being offered by this Official Statement or the 2024 Series E Bonds which were issued on September 11, 2024.
+(2) This table does not include the Offered Bonds being offered by this Official Statement.

 The Outstanding Auxiliary Obligations

 The Auxiliary Obligations under the Master Indenture are the obligations of the Authority for the payment of money under Liquidity Facilities and Interest Rate Contracts.